-The United States economy expanded by 2.9 per cent in 2010, mainly driven by domestic demand, while weaker net exports had a dampening effect on growth.
-Personal consumption increased by 1.7 per cent, while strong corporate balance sheets helped investment in equipment and software increase by more than 15 per cent.
-Government expenditure rose by only 1.0 per cent owing to the weak fiscal positions at the state and local levels.
-Headline inflation was stable until the recent spike in energy and food prices, while core inflation remains low.
+- 14. The United States economy expanded by 2.9 per cent in 2010, driven mainly by domestic demand, while net exports re-emerged as a drain on growth.
+Personal consumption increased by 1.7 per cent, while strong corporate balance sheets helped investment in equipment and software to increase by more than 15 per cent.
+Government expenditure rose by only 1.0 per cent owing to the weak fiscal position at the state and local level.
+Headline inflation was stable until the recent spike in energy and food prices and core inflation remains low.
 Labour market slack has kept wage growth in check, while firms increased productivity and reduced costs.
-The Fed has kept the federal fund rate at an historical low.
-In November 2010, the Fed started the second round of quantitative easing, targeting the purchase of \$600 billion of longer-term Treasury securities by June 2011.
-The Fed may start to raise its policy rate in early 2012.
+The Federal Reserve has kept the federal fund rate at an historical low.
+In November 2010, the Federal Reserve started the second round of quantitative easing, targeting the purchase of \$600 billion of longer-term Treasury securities by June 2011.
+The Federal Reserve may start to raise its policy rate in early 2012.
 Government expenditure is expected to be cut in the outlook period.
-In April 2011, the credit-rating company Standard & Poor's downgraded its outlook on United States sovereign debt, underscoring the urgency for policymakers to set up a credible framework to address its public debt.
-GDP growth for 2011 and 2012 is projected at 2.6 per cent and 2.8 per cent, respectively, accompanied by a fall in the unemployment rate to 8.2 per cent in 2012.
-The potential risks for the United States include sustained elevated commodity and oil prices, a further worsening of its public finances and continued weakness in the housing market and financial sector.

-Japan's economy suffered a severe shock from the earthquake of March 2011 and the subsequent tsunami and nuclear power plant crisis.
-Some 27,000 people lost their lives or were still missing and the damage to buildings and infrastructure is estimated at about 25 trillion yen (5 per cent of GDP).
-These disasters hit the country when the recovery of the economy was still fragile.
+In April 2011, the creditrating company Standard & Poor's downgraded its outlook on United States sovereign debt, underscoring the urgency for policymakers to set up a credible framework to address public debt issues.
+GDP growth for 2011 and 2012 is projected at 2.6 per cent and 2.8 per cent, respectively, accompanied by a fall in the average unemployment rate to 8.2 per cent in 2012.
+The potential risks for the United States include sustained elevated commodity and oil prices, a further worsening in public finances and continued weakness in the housing market and financial sector. - 15.
+Japan's economy suffered a severe shock from the earthquake of March 2011 and the subsequent tsunami and crisis at a nuclear power plant.
+Some 27,000 people lost their lives or are still missing and the damage to buildings and infrastructure is estimated at about 25 trillion yen (5 per cent of GDP).
+Those disasters hit the country when the recovery of the economy was still fragile.
 Disruptions in production of many firms are expected to push the economy back into contraction in the second quarter of 2011.
 The reconstruction efforts likely will induce a recovery thereafter, however.
 GDP growth is projected at 0.7 per cent in 2011 and 2.8 per cent in 2012.
 A large amount of additional government spending for the reconstruction will further increase the public debt ratio, which already stands at more than 200 per cent of GDP.
-Uncertainties and major challenges remain: the nuclear power plant has still not been brought under control and, in the medium run, the aging and shrinking population and attempts to bring down the huge public debt will be a drag on domestic demand.
+Uncertainties and major challenges remain: the nuclear power plant has still not been brought under control and, in the medium run, the ageing and shrinking population and attempts to bring down the huge public debt will drag domestic demand.